 “Their laughter will make your heart melt.
 Their strength will make a grown person cry.
 If you ever see a child fight cancer, it will change your life forever,” says Errin.

 Mackenzie is now 12 and has just started high school.
 She is currently in remission.
 She is a resilient, strong young lady, and as Errin says, “we are so very proud of her.”

-To be part of Team Mackenzie for CEO Dare to Cure register now.
+Be part of CEO Dare to Cure 2020 to help kids like Mackenzie register now.